 The opportunity to own real vintage shades presented itself at the Aberfoyle Antique Market a few years ago.
 Although I never snapped a picture of the actual shades we found back then, if you saw the post on our jaunt to Aberfoyle this Spring, you may remember this pile of green enamel shades we came across:

-Green enamel shades were plentiful at Aberfoyle this year, but the pickings were slim the year we found the two 12″ light reflectors shown below.
+Green enamel vintage light fixture shades were plentiful at Aberfoyle this year, but the pickings were slim the year we found the two 12″ light reflectors shown below.
 We had to dig deep through a pile of tangled items to pull them out of a bin.
 It’s somehow more fun if you have to work for your reward!

 The fixtures didn’t have the canopies, but that was just as well because I had a feeling we could simply clip them onto the Ikea Ranarp fittings.